Feature-Space Smoothing: Certified Robustness of Deep Representations: Experiments Results on Empirical Protection for MLLMs

-\textbf{VQA.} The comparative results of different defense methods on LLaVA-1.5-7B on the VQA are presented in \tableautorefname~\ref{tab:results VQA}.
+\textbf{VQA.} The comparative results of different defense methods on LLaVA-1.5-7B on the VQA are presented in Table~\ref{tab:results_cls_vqa}.
 In this setting, the adversarial objective is to mislead the model into selecting a wrong option, \textit{"None of the above"}, for each image–question pair.
 This task presents a greater challenge for pure vision-based adversaries than the previous two, as MLLMs can often infer correct answers directly from textual cues.
 The results demonstrate that incorporating FS consistently yields {substantial performance improvements} across all attack types, significantly improving prediction accuracy while driving the ASR to nearly zero.
+Importantly, adversarially trained robust encoders can compromise utility on challenging tasks such as VQA: FARE reduces clean accuracy from 54.0\% to 49.0\%, and TeCoA further drops it to 38.0\%.
+In contrast, FS preserves the vanilla model's clean accuracy at 54.0\% and improves its Gaussian-noisy accuracy to 47.0\%, achieving robustness gains without substantial clean-performance degradation.

 \textbf{Reasons for the poor performance of FARE and TeCoA despite high FCS.} Although these encoders preserve high FCS relative to their clean inputs, adversarial training inherently induces a shift in the feature-space distribution.
 Subsequent adversarial perturbations and the limited diversity of adversarial training data further exacerbate this mismatch, leading to pronounced performance degradation on downstream tasks with unseen data distributions.